 Caroline Waters is a highly accomplished senior executive with 13 years' experience of operating at board level in a variety of European executive and non-executive roles.
-Caroline held a number of positions for the BT Group including Director, People & Policy referred to 'more information' before her retirement in March 2013.
-She is Currently Deputy Chair of the Equalities and and as we reveal in the Scope Human Rights Commission, Vice President of Carers UK, a member of the Whole in establishing the first formal Education and Roffey Park Boards and runs her own Strategic HR Consultancy business.
-She has established herself as a leading voice, across industry and Government for His experiences with HR have Inclusion, equal opportunities and progressive e caroline.waters@carersuk.org employment.
+Caroline held a number of positions for the BT Group including Director, People & Policy before her retirement in March 2013.
+She is Currently Deputy Chair of the Equalities and Human Rights Commission, Vice President of Carers UK, a member of the Whole Education and Roffey Park Boards and runs her own Strategic HR Consultancy business.
+She has established herself as a leading voice, across industry and Government for Inclusion, equal opportunities and progressive employment. .....

+e caroline.waters@carersuk.org